krystofbe/django-tomselect2/docs/index.rst

 Here is a quick example to get you started:

-First make sure you followed the installation instructions above.
+First, ensure you followed the installation instructions above.
-Once everything is setup, let's start with a simple example.
+Once everything is set up, let's look at a simple example.

 We have the following model: